Writing

 Most acupuncture practiced in the United States is a mid-twentieth-century standardization called Traditional Chinese Medicine, or TCM.
 It is real and it helps people.
 It works mostly within the twelve primary channels, using point formulas matched to a diagnosis.
 Low back pain gets one recipe.
 Insomnia gets another.
 The same formula serves every body with the same complaint.

 Classical Chinese Medicine is older and wider.
 It reads your pulse to find where the pattern actually lives, and it treats across all five channel systems, the primary channels plus the sinew, luo, divergent, and the eight extraordinary vessels, all 61 unique channels rather than a fraction of them.
-The treatment is built for you, not for your diagnosis.
+The treatment is built for you, around the pattern beneath your diagnosis.

 The body receives one clear therapeutic message.
 That is where profound results begin.